 Losing teeth leaves gap in your smile, which makes you embarrassed and anxious.
-If you are considering implants, a thorough evaluation by your dentist will help determine if you would be a good candidate.
+If you are considering to take a dental implantation, a thorough evaluation by your dentist will help determine if you would be a good candidate.
 Consult now with your dentist now to ease your worry

 Health status, compared to age, plays more decisive role in dental implantation success.
 Thorough health assessment is compulsorily required to know if you are a good candidate for dental implant or not.
 As long as patients are in good health there is a very good chance that they are a candidate for dental implants.
 Many cases have shown that the elders with good health are able to have their missing teeth replaced with dental implants successfully.

-Certain people suffering from diabetes or leukemia are medically compromised (any surgery may put their life at risk) and therefore cannot have any elective surgery.
+People suffering from diabetes or leukemia are medically compromised (any surgery may put their life at risk).
+Therefore they cannot have any elective surgery.
 Untreated condition will hamper the success of post-surgical healing.
 Patients with health problems would not be good candidates for dental implants.

 People who smoke are not likely to be a viable candidate to achieve dental implant success because smoking hinders healing in the mouth.

 Jawbone is responsible for keeping your teeth to stay stably.
 It would play a similar role when replacing your missing tooth with implant.
 Jawbone is a natural fundament that can hold the dental implant firmly.
 This will support the the restorations (dental crown, bridge or denture) to place above.
 That’s why patients don’t have sufficient jawbone structure and/or density to qualify as a good candidate.

 Missing teeth for a long time or periodontal disease can lead to deterioration of the jawbone.
 With the help of developments in dental technology, the dentist may indicate a special procedure (bone graft or sinus lift) in order to create sufficient amount of bone to adequately support the dental implant.